What is RFID?

 RFID tags transmit data about an item through radio waves to the antenna/reader combination.
 RFID tags typically do not have a battery (unless specified as Active or BAP tags); instead, they receive energy from the radio waves generated by the reader.
 When the tag receives the transmission from the reader/antenna, the energy runs through the internal antenna to the tag’s chip.
 The energy activates the chip, which modulates the energy with the desired information, and then transmits a signal back toward the antenna/reader.

 On each chip, there are four memory banks – EPC, TID, User, and Reserved.
 Each of these memory banks contains information about the item that is tagged or the tag itself depending on the bank and what has been specified.
 Two of the four memory banks, the EPC and User, can be programmed with a unique number or information for identifying the item on which it’s placed.
 The TID bank cannot be updated because it contains information about the tag itself as well as the unique tag identifier.
 The tag’s Reserved memory bank is used for special tag operations, like locking the tag or expanding its available EPC memory.

 Types of RFID Tags

-Because there is such wide variety of RFID applications, there are also a wide variety of RFID tags and ways to categorize them.
+Because there is a wide variety of RFID applications, there is also a wide variety of RFID tags and ways to categorize them.
 A common way to divide tags into types is inlays vs. hard tags.
 Inlays are cheaper, typically varying between $0.09 - $1.75 depending on the features on the tags.
 Hard tags are generally more rugged and weather resistant and vary between $1.00 - $20.00.

 Form Factor – Inlay, Label, Card, Badge, Hard Tag